 When confronted with anger, people used to say you should “count to ten”, and there is some logic to this.
 Although people tend to associate this with anger, it’s helpful for any challenging emotion, to just give yourself permission to pause.
 The research suggests that it takes just 90 seconds to shift your perspective.

 When you feel anxiety rising, or your mind starts swirling, take a moment to bring yourself back to centre by teaching yourself to pause.

 Bring your attention to your breathing, and just notice that you’re breathing.
 Try not to focus on how fast or how slow, how deep or how shallow your breath is.
 If it’s helpful, repeat the words in your mind with each breath “I am breathing in” as you inhale and “I am breathing out” as you exhale.
 You might also find the video below useful, especially if you suffer with panic attacks.

 2. Tune In and Label

 You might also find it useful to bring your awareness fully into the experience of being where you are right now.
 What can you see?
 Describe it in your mind.
 If you can see a tree, what colour are the leaves right now?
 If there is a painting, what colours do you recognise?
 Describe in your mind what’s happening in the picture.
 What can you hear where you are right now?
 There are no right sounds or wrong sounds.
-Just acknowledge what you can hear by describing it in your mind for what it is – sound.
+Just acknowledge what you can hear by labelling it in your mind for what it is – sound.
 If there is a fabric you can touch, how would you describe it?
 If you find it useful, use your senses to bring yourself into this moment, just as it is.

 3. Ask for Help